kikofernandez/sandbar-example-lein2-ring/README.md

 sandbar-example-lein2-ring
 ==========================

-Example using sandbar clojure library using Lein 2 and Ring as the server
+Example using sandbar clojure library using Lein 2 and Ring-server.

+This example could be considered a-kind-of fork of https://github.com/brentonashworth/sandbar-examples , except that I just took the sessions file and re-adapt it so that it works with Leiningen 2 and Ring-server.

 ## Prerequisites